aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/01-create-master-aws-account.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 {{% /comment %}}

-In this step your Cloud Administrators will use the standard AWS new account creation process to create a new “master” AWS account.
+In this step your Cloud Administrators will either reuse an existing master AWS account or use the standard AWS new account creation process to create a new “master” AWS account.
+After the master account is ready, you will ensure that it's prepared for use with AWS Control Tower.

-This step should take about 20 minutes.
+This step should take about 20 minutes to create a new AWS master account and just a few minutes to prepare and validate an existing AWS master account.

 {{< toc >}}